NVIDIA/trt-samples-for-hackathon-cn/cookbook/05-Plugin/InPlacePlugin/README.md

-# In-Place plugin Example
+# In-Place Plugin

-+ The same as BasicExample, but use in-place plugin (input and output tensor is the same buffer).
++ The same as Basic Example, but use in-place plugin (input and output tensor share the same buffer).

 + Enable since TensorRT-10.3.28.